 The flight landed in Malaga on time and docked at a Jetway, which was convenient as it was raining quite hard.
 The walk to arrivals hall was short and bags started to appear on the belt about 12 minutes after landing which was pretty speedy.

 Málaga – Costa del Sol (AGP) is a nice airport with an open and spacious architecture.
 There is a RENFE train station right next to the airport connected via a plaza lined with palm trees.
 Connections to downtown Málaga (Málaga Centro-Almeda) station are frequent.
 Take the Málaga Cercanías (RENFE) suburban train; the one-way fare is 2,20 €.
-Trains also serve many station on the Costa del Sol – check the itineraries at www.rome2rio.com.
+Trains also serves many station on the Costa del Sol – check the itineraries at www.rome2rio.com.

-So in a nutshell this flight was not too bad, but I still left somehow disappointed.
+So in a nutshell this flight was not too bad, I still left me feeling somehow disappointed.
 Catering was complete disaster and the hard and tight seats were barely tolerable in this three-hour flight.
 This will not eliminate Ryanair from my list of relevant airlines, but they will have to offer a really low price in order to see me attract me as customer any time soon.